 The Witten genus is a genus with coefficients in power series in one variable, playing the role of a universal elliptic genus.
 This arises (Witten 87) as the large volume limit of the partition function of the superstring (hence in the string worldsheet perturbation theory about constant worldsheet configurations).
+Specifically, for the type II superstring this reproduces the universal elliptic genus as previously introduced by Serge Ochanine, while for the heterotic string it yields what is now called the Witten genus proper.
 Concretely, as Witten argued, this is a formal power series in string oscillation modes of the A-hat genus of the symmetric tensor powers of the tangent bundle that these modes take values in.

 In (Witten 86) it is suggested, by regarding the superstring sigma-model as quantum mechanics on the smooth loop space of its target space, that the Witten genus may be thought of as the large volume limit of an -equivariant A-hat genus on smooth loop space, hence the index of the Dirac-Ramond operator in that limit.
 (Ever since this suggestion people have tried to make precise the concept of Dirac operator on a smooth loop space (e.g. Alvarez-Killingback-Mangano-Windey 87).
 But notice that, by the above, only the formal loop space and the Dirac-Ramond operator really appears in the definition of the Witten genus.)